Loading Geriatric Case Study

 BP 138/82

-BMI calculate at every visit
+BMI calculate at each visit

 General Appearance

-Mr. Bert Colton is an 89-y/o Caucasian male who articulates clearly but softly, ambulates slowly without difficulty, and is in no acute distress.
+Mr. Bert Colton is an 89-year-old Caucasian male who articulates clearly but softly, ambulates slowly without difficulty, and is in no acute distress.
 General appearance is same as stated age, with a normal level of personal hygiene, no inappropriate clothing, no bizarre personal appearance.

 Remainder of physical exam deferred during psychiatric mental health assessment.